Vox (political party): Americas

-Vox took a strong pro-United States stance, particularly during the Trump administration, while strongly criticizing Biden's presidency.
+Vox took a strong pro-American stance, particularly during the Trump administration, while strongly criticizing Biden's presidency.
 The party welcomed Trump's second term, although it was divided on his tariff policy.

 Vox opposes the Government of Cuba and supports closer relations with Javier Milei's Argentina.
 The party is strongly opposed to Nicolás Maduro's regime in Venezuela, recognising both Juan Guaidó and later Edmundo González as rightful presidents, and opposing the alleged fraud in the 2024 elections.

 Middle East

 Vox supports the State of Israel within the context of Israeli–Palestinian conflict.
 A document on their website titled "VOX, Israel and the Middle East" commends Israel's democratic system and its fight against Islamic extremism.
 The document criticizes the Boycott, Divestment, Sanctions (BDS) movement and advocates for strengthening ties between Spain and Israel in all areas.

-In May 2024, Abascal voiced criticism towards Prime Minister Sánchez for unilaterally recognizing a Palestinian state, describing this action as a scandalous reward to Hamas, and promised to reverse said recognition.
+In May 2024, Abascal voiced criticism towards Prime Minister Pedro Sánchez for unilaterally recognizing a Palestinian state, describing this action as a scandalous reward to Hamas, and promised to reverse said recognition.

 In November 2024, Abascal advocated for stronger relations between Israel and Saudi Arabia along with Argentine President Javier Milei for Spain to form a trio of the following three.

+Vox criticised Sánchez's opposition to the 2026 Iran war, believing that it would harm Spain's economic and security ties with the United States.